SkoolNotes/Taproot/2020HIST201/KBxUnit3EssayPlanning.md

 After centuries of isolation, Japan accepted the interconnectivity revolution and prospered because of it.
+Japan was